33 Different Types of Pliers Compared (with Pictures)

 21. Locking Pliers

 These are also called vice grips.
 As their name implies, these pliers have jaws that are made to lock, which makes them great for gripping bolts and screws that are stripped.
-They come with many different jaw shapes, which means that you can choose the design that’s best for your individual needs.
+They come with several jaw shapes, meaning you can choose the best design for your needs.

 22. Nail Puller Pliers

-These look a lot like tongs, and they have tips that are tapered.
+Nail puller pliers look a lot like tongs, and they have tips that are tapered.
 This allows the pliers to dig beneath a nail’s head to pull it out.
-Some of the varieties also have claws on their right jaw’s back to give you more power.
+Some of the models also have claws on their right jaw’s back to give you more power.

 23. Oil Filter Pliers